Tianwan Nuclear Power Plant (NPP), also referred to as Jiangsu Nuclear Power Station or Lianyungang NPP, is located on the…

 The Statkraft osmotic power plant at Tofte, Norway, is the world’s first osmotic power or salinity gradient power generation plant.
 The prototype, which is based on osmotic technology, was constructed and is owned by Statkraft.
 It is operated by SINTEF Energy Research, a research division of SINTEF Group.

-The prototype was opened on 24 November 2009 by the Crown Princess Mette-Marit of Norway.
+On 24 November 2009, the prototype was opened by the Crown Princess Mette-Marit of Norway.
 The prototype plant has a designed capacity to generate 10kW of electricity.
 The completely commercialised osmotic power plant will be ready by 2015.

 The plant generates renewable and emissions-free energy and thus contributes to eco-friendly power production.